Skip to main content

-Chemical Peel Post-Operative Instructions
+Post-Operative Instructions: Chemical Peel

 The chemical face peel is a resurfacing procedure designed to rejuvenate the facial and/or neck skin.
 The face peel is a safe and effective procedure but patient compliance and the ability to follow directions are paramount for the success.
 Failure to obey your doctor’s orders can lead to serious complications such as herpes or bacterial infection or permanent scarring.

-Call Inland Institute - Oral & Maxillofacial Surgery Office Phone Number 909-982-8888 with any questions.
+CallInland Institute - Oral & Maxillofacial Surgery Office Phone Number 909-982-8888 with any questions.

-The day of you face peel, you will present to the office without any makeup.
+The day of your face peel, you will present to the office without any makeup.
 We will degrease your face before the peel and place the peeling solution on your face while you are asleep.
 When you awake, your face will feel sunburned but you will not be in extreme pain.
 We will coat your face with Vaseline and you will continue to apply this until you see the doctor again.

 Most patients do not experience significant pain after face peel.
 If your face hurts, the best treatment is to apply cold compresses to the treated areas of the face.
 We recommend that you take a salad bowl and wash it well.
 Fill it with water and ice cubes and soak several wash cloths (or gauze) in the bowl and keep the bowl in the refrigerator.
 Apply the cold cloth to the face and this will ease the discomfort and assist the swelling.
 When the cloth becomes warm, replace it with a new cold soak cloth.
 You can do this as much as you wish, but doing this will wash off the Vaseline, so remember to place a good coat over the treated areas when needed.
 Remember, you can use as many cold soaks and as much healing cream as you wish.